 Make soap with olive oil:

 - These days, producing soap is popular, and many individuals have started doing it at home.
 You can turn your olive oil into an organic soap.
-Though use caution if doing it at home.
+However, use caution if doing it at home.

 Use for cleaning: